isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 their recursive server.
 What's going on?

 The answer, in a word, is "caching."
-When our friend looked up ``www.example.com``, as well as retrieving the AAAA record, their recursive server retrieved and cached a lot of other records.
-It cached the NS records for ``com`` and ``example.com``, as well as the AAAA (and A) records for those nameservers (and this action may have caused the lookup and caching of other NS and AAAA/A records).
+When our friend looked up ``www.example.com``, their recursive server retrieved and cached not only the AAAA record, but also a lot of other records.
+It cached the NS records for ``com`` and ``example.com``, as well as the AAAA (and A) records for those name servers (and this action may, in turn, have caused the lookup and caching of other NS and AAAA/A records).
 Most importantly for this example, it also looked up and cached the DNSKEY records for the root, ``com``, and ``example.com`` zones.
 When a query